StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

         problem.layers.extend([H_Heads, D_Heads, H_Tails, D_Tails])

 We are using two different sub-phases: D2O and ACMW.
-We need a different constant background for each, so we need two 'backPar' parameters.
+We need a different constant background for each, so we need two bckground parameters.
 There is already one background parameter in the project as a default, so we rename this and add a second one:

 .. tab-set-code::
     .. code-block:: Matlab